verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 </div>
 {{< /clipboard >}}

-4. Start a shell session inside the pod, and then run the listed commands:
+4. Start a shell session inside the pod, and then run these commands:
    {{< clipboard >}}
 <div class="highlight">